-In KS3 students have 3 periods of design and enterprise a week.
-Design and enterprise is split into the following main topic areas: Resistant Materials, Food Technology, Electronics and Textiles.
-We will also be covering Science Technology Engineering and Maths (STEM).
-Classes will rotate around each topic every half term.
+In KS3 students have 2 periods of Design and Technology a week.
+Design and Technology is split into the following main topic areas: Resistant Materials, Food Technology and Textiles.
+Classes will rotate around each topic every term.

 Students will be given at least a weeks notice in advance of tests and given the opportunity to take their books home to aid their revision as well as appropriate revision being completed in lessons.